-Queries are flagged as suspect based on the suspect query formulas listed below.
+Queries are flagged as suspect according to the suspect query formulas listed below.
 The tolerance value controls how many queries are flagged as suspect.

-When the tolerance is zero, any queries that consume 1 AMP CPU second or greater and exceed the thresholds will be flagged as suspect.
+When the tolerance is zero, any queries that consume 1 AMP CPU second or greater and exceed the thresholds are flagged as suspect.
 It is normal for queries that consume smaller amounts of resources to exceed these thresholds and, increasingly so, on larger systems.
 The tolerance value prevents these smaller consuming queries from being flagged as suspect if they are not too far above the threshold in proportion to the resources they consume.
-The larger the Teradata system, the larger the tolerance values need to be to ensure that queries that are performing normally are not identified as suspect.
+The larger the Teradata system, the larger the tolerance values need to be to make sure queries that are performing normally are not identified as suspect.

 |Metric||Formula||Suspect Query Formula||Default Threshold||Default Tolerance|

 |CPUSkew||100 * (1 - (AMPCpuTime/(MaxAMPCPUTime * NumOfActiveAMPs)))||CPUSkew > 100 - ((100 - Threshold) * AMPCPUTime)/(Tolerance + AMPCPUTime)||40||10|

 |IOSkew||100 * (1 - (TotalIOCount/(MaxAmpIO * NumOfActiveAMPs)))||IOSkew > 100 - ((100 - Threshold) * TotalIOCount)/(Tolerance * 20,000 + TotalIOCount)||40||10|